This tab displays all available performance metrics for the strategy including Net Profit, Gross Profit, Max Drawdown and more. It looks like this:

 The return achieved if all funds (Initial Capital) were used to buy the security when the first trade is entered, and the position was held for the duration of the test period.

 The Sortino ratio is a variation of the Sharpe ratio.
-Unlike the Sharpe ratio, its calculation is done using the standard deviation of the downside risk, rather than that of the entire (upside + downside) risk.
+Unlike the Sharpe ratio, its is calculated using the standard deviation of the downside risk, rather than that of the entire (upside + downside) risk.
 Due to this, it is thought to give a better view of a portfolio's risk-adjusted performance because positive volatility is considered a benefit.

 The amount of money a trading strategy made for every unit of money it lost (in the selected currency).
 This value is calculated by dividing gross profits by gross losses.